KiVo16/toggl_hw/README.md

 The endpoint is provided at `PATCH` method in order to enable partial updates.
 For example, the body might be updated without updating options.

 # Authentication
 API uses JWT token to authenticate users.
-Token needs to have `user_id` as a claim in order to work.
+Token needs to have `"user_id": int` as a claim in order to work.

 Token providing method depending on `Mode (grpc, http)`
 |   Mode             |Method     |